 Any instructor, Dean, or other staff member who receives such a report should consult with General Counsel regarding investigation and resolution of the complaint.

-C. Procedure for Student Complaint Regarding College Faculty, Staff, Personnel or Administrative Offices ten complaint.
+C. Procedure for Student Complaint Regarding College Faculty, Staff, Personnel or Administrative Offices involved prior to filing a formal, written complaint.

 1. Complaints against College Faculty or Instructional Staff